 See Available cluster customizations for details about OKD configuration resources.

-The OpenShift Update Service (OSUS) provides over-the-air updates to OKD, including Fedora CoreOS (FCOS).
+The OpenShift Update Service (OSUS) provides updates to OKD, including Fedora CoreOS (FCOS).
 It provides a graph, or diagram, that contains the vertices of component Operators and the edges that connect them.
 The edges in the graph show which versions you can safely update to.
 The vertices are update payloads that specify the intended state of the managed cluster components.

 The Cluster Version Operator (CVO) in your cluster checks with the OpenShift Update Service to see the valid updates and update paths based on current component versions and information in the graph.
 When you request an update, the CVO uses the release image for that update to update your cluster.
 The release artifacts are hosted in Quay as container images.